hashgraph/hedera-local-node/docs/multinode-mode.md

 # Summary

-Local Node supports single node mode (which is the default) and multinode mode `--multinode`, for testing more complex use-cases and different scenarios with healthy/unhealthy nodes and node catchup when going out of sync.
+Local Node's default mode is the single node mode.
+In addition to that it also supports multinode mode `--multinode`, for testing more complex use-cases and different scenarios with healthy/unhealthy nodes and node catchup when going out of sync.
+In this mode multiple instances of the Hedera network node are run on the same machine.
+A decentralized setup where each node runs on a separate machine is **not** supported by Local Node.
+Generally speaking multinode mode is an advanced mode, that should be used only for specific use cases that require multiple consensus nodes.
+Due to it's increased resource requirements and complexity it is not recommended for day to day use.
 <br><br>

 # Requirements

 Running Local Node in multinode mode requires more resources and has a bigger memory footprint than running in single-node mode.
+Ensure that local node works properly in the default single node mode, before trying to run it in multinode.
+To run the multinode mode it's required that at least 14 GB of memory are available to Docker.
  If using Docker Desktop some changes to its settings need to be made.

 ### Note: